20 Ways to Improve Your Electronic Keyboard Playing Skills

 8. Use Your Electronic Keyboard to Record Your Playing.
 Then Listen to It Critically

 If you haven’t already done so, know that you’d be stunned how different your playing sounds when you are listening to it as an audience.
 Mistakes you never realized were everywhere would suddenly be screaming at you from every stanza, making this one of the most unforgiving ways to assess your own playing.
-All that keeps you from improving is whether you can, literally, face up to your own music.
+All that keeps you from being a better keyboardist is whether you can, literally, face up to your own music.

 9. Understand the Role of the Keyboardist in Music Performances